datnguyen2k3/Minswap-Entry-Task/hello-world/docs/dex.md

 - The Simple DEX uses Constant Product Formula (x * y = k).
 This formula, most simply expressed as x * y = k, states that trades must not change the product (k) of a pair’s reserve balances (x and y).
 Because k remains unchanged from the reference frame of a trade, it is often referred to as the invariant.
 This formula has the desirable property that larger trades (relative to reserves) execute at exponentially worse rates than smaller ones.

-- This system is provided for trade between one token to ADA token and vice versa.
-Also, it allows users to deposit/withdraw liquidity to/from the Pool Liquidity UTxO.
-- Dua EUTxO model in Cardano.
-The Pool Liquidity UTxO is created by the Admin, it is unique and has one Authen token.
-The LP token is minted by the Exchange Contract.
+- Functional requirements:
+    - Add liquidity: Users can add liquidity to the Pool Liquidity UTxO and mint LP token.
+    - Remove liquidity: Users can remove liquidity from the Pool Liquidity UTxO by burn LP token.
+    - Swap token: Users can swap token between token and ADA or vice versa.

+- Non-functional requirements:
+    - Security: No one can steal the assets in the Pool Liquidity UTxO.

+- Limitation:
+    - The Simple DEX only supports trading between trade token and ADA.
+    - Admin can create many Pool Liquidity UTxOs

 ## 2. Architecture
 ![Architecture](pics/architecture.png)